icatcherplus/icatcher_plus/README.md

 # Running iCatcher+
 If you installed iCatcher+ using the quick installation, you can run it with the command:
 `icatcher --help`
-which will list all availble options.
+which will list all available options.
 Description below will help you with some common command line arguments, but you need to replace `python test.py` with `icatcher` for it to work.

 To run icatcher with a video file (if a folder is provided, all videos will be used for prediction):